 Feeling and Thinking traits do not necessarily describe how much people feel or think, or even the quality of their emotions or thoughts.
 Feeling and Thinking traits describe which of the two an individual uses most dominantly when deciding things.
 People who rely more on Feeling traits show compassion, seek out harmony and usually want what’s best for everyone.
 Those who rely on Thinking traits are rational and direct, without much concern about how others feel about things.
 Those who rely on their Thinking are also less likely to be comfortable with emotional expression.
 In Big Five terms, this scale reflects the Agreeableness factor.

-Percentage of Feeling (more purple) to Thinking (less purple).
+Feeling (more purple) vs. Thinking (less purple)

 States and Regions:

 Once again, we see a strong representation with the State of Utah and the State of Nevada showing a clear contrast between the neighbors.
 But based on the numbers gathered here, the upper Mid-West is where many people who decide with their hearts migrate.

 Utah, with its strong Mormon influences, stresses the importance of family and community, which lines up with the supportive nature of those who test high for the Feeling trait.
 Idaho and Wyoming also have these influences, only to a slightly lesser degree.

 Individuals who test high for Judging are those who are decisive and who like to have a clear set of standards from which to work.
 They like things to have a well-defined beginning, middle and end, and they honor such agendas by meeting deadlines and so on.
 Those who test high for Prospecting enjoy a more free-spirited outlook on life.
 They often improvise, choose to keep their options open and are more relaxed about work and life in general.
 For this scale, Conscientiousness would be the most likely equivalent among the Big Five domains.